Bees algorithm: Algorithm

 In the initialisation routine ns scout bees are randomly placed in the search space, and evaluate the fitness of the solutions where they land.
 For each solution, a neighbourhood (called flower patch) is delimited.

 In the recruitment procedure, the scouts that visited the nb≤ns fittest solutions (best sites) perform the waggle dance.
 That is, they recruit foragers to search further the neighbourhoods of the most promising solutions.
 The scouts that located the very best ne≤nb solutions (elite sites) recruit nre foragers each, whilst the remaining nb-ne scouts recruit nrb≤nre foragers each.
 Thus, the number of foragers recruited depends on the profitability of the food source.

 In the local search procedure, the recruited foragers are randomly scattered within the flower patches enclosing the solutions visited by the scouts (local exploitation).
 If any of the foragers in a flower patch lands on a solution of higher fitness than the solution visited by the scout, that forager becomes the new scout.
 If no forager finds a solution of higher fitness, the size of the flower patch is shrunk (neighbourhood shrinking procedure).
 Usually, flower patches are initially defined over a large area, and their size is gradually shrunk by the neighbourhood shrinking procedure.
 As a result, the scope of the local exploration is progressively focused on the area immediately close to the local fitness best.
 If no improvement in fitness is recorded in a given flower patch for a pre-set number of search cycles, the local maximum of fitness is considered found, the patch is abandoned (site abandonment), and a new scout is randomly generated.

 As in biological bee colonies, a small number of scouts keeps exploring the solution space looking for new regions of high fitness (global search).
 The global search procedure re-initialises the last ns-nb flower patches with randomly generated solutions.

 At the end of one search cycle, the scout population is again composed of ns scouts: nr scouts produced by the local search procedure (some of which may have been re-initialised by the site abandonment procedure), and ns-nb scouts generated by the global search procedure.
 The total artificial bee colony size is n=ne•nre+(nb-ne)•nrb+ns (elite sites foragers + remaining best sites foragers + scouts) bees.

 Variants

 In addition to the basic bees algorithm, there are a number of improved or hybrid versions of the BA, each of which focuses on some shortcomings of the basic BA.
 These variants include (but are not limited to) fuzzy or enhanced BA (EBA), grouped BA (GBA), hybrid modified BA (MBA) and so on.

-The pseudo-code for the grouped BA (GBA) is as follows.
+The pseudo-MATLAB code for the grouped BA (GBA) is as follows.